Guitar-Sound-Processing/GSP/gsp_daisy/ExprPedal.md

 where *efc* is the requested effect and *k* is the associated potenciometer ID.
 If there is no previously Expression Pedals configured with the ```pot``` command, GSP answers with \<none>.
 The standard reply for a ```pot``` command without parameters is a list of all Expression Pedals attached on GSP so far.

-To attach the Volume effect in channel 5 and Wah-Wah effect on channel 3, the following commands must be sent:
+To attach Volume in channel 5 and Wah-Wah on channel 3, the following commands must be sent:

 ```pot```
 > ->POT: \<none>